 What is a Business Attorney?

 They are legal experts who help to guide businesses through numerous federal and state laws that affect their businesses.
-Business attorneys assist with all issues involved with an entity (including forming a corporate or another type of entity, selling additional shares, corporate maintenance, dissolution, and stock option plans) contracts (negotiation, drafting, and review), disputes with various third parties, as well as other issues affecting your business, including regulatory compliance, protecting intellectual property, and employment issues.
+Business attorneys assist with all issues involved with an entity (including forming a corporate or another type of entity, selling additional shares, corporate maintenance, dissolution, and stock option plans) contracts (negotiation, drafting, and review), disputes with various third parties, as well as other issues affecting your business, including regulatory compliance and employment issues.

 Making sure that your business has the right foundation can mean the difference between succeeding or failing.
 The Westchester business lawyers at Rosenbaum & Taylor have assisted numerous New Yorkers with starting their businesses and head them on the path towards success.
 Whatever industry you are involved in, our lawyers can help ensure you are solid ground.